-He is also cofounder of Planetwork, a San Francisco based NGO that produced the Planetwork Conference in 2000, focused on global ecology and information technology.
-That seminal event led to an international initiative to create the ASN, a social network for civil society –– long before Facebook.
-Jim also put $10k into the key social network patent to keep it in the public domain, resulting in founder’s shares in the Linkedin IPO.
+Planetwork produced the first international conference on global ecology and information technology in San Francisco in May 2000.
+That seminal event led to the ASN initiative to create a social network for civil society – before Facebook.
+Jim also put funds into the key friend-of-a-friend social network patent to keep it in the public domain, resulting in founder’s shares in the Linkedin IPO.

-In 2005 he recognized the need to remove CO2 from the atmosphere and invested in the first US biochar company.
-He ultimately moved to Colorado to found BEC with Dr. Tom Reed, the emeritus expert in the field at NREL, and inadvertently undertook the equivalent of an advanced degree in biomass energy and gasification.
-He represented the International Biochar Initiative at the UNIPCC COP for 3 years, BEC was selected as a finalist for the Branson Prize, and he sold the company in 2011.
+In 2005 he saw the urgent need to remove CO2 from the atmosphere and invested in the first US biochar company.
+He ultimately moved to Colorado to found BEC with the emeritus expert on biomass gasification at NREL, Dr. Tom Reed.
+He represented the International Biochar Initiative at the UNIPCC for 3 years, and BEC was selected as a finalist for the Branson Prize to remove 1Gt of CO2, before he sold the company in 2011.

-By 2012 he had recognized that we could not remove carbon fast enough to avoid warming feedback and discovered Marine Cloud Brightening (MCB), first proposed by the eminent scientist Dr. John Latham.
-Jim undertook non-profit support for MCB and eventually became John’s protégé, studying climate modeling at NCAR and ultimately co-authoring a paper published in the pre-eminent scientific journal PhilTrans.
+By 2012 he recognized that we could not remove CO2 fast enough to avoid warming feedback and discovered Marine Cloud Brightening (MCB), first proposed by the eminent physicist Dr. John Latham.
+Jim sought non-profit support for MCB and eventually became John’s protégé working with the global climate modeling community at NCAR and co-authoring a paper published in the pre-eminent scientific journal PhilTrans in 2014.

-Planetwork had also launched the ‘user-centric digital identity’ community.
-Jim served on the board of the XDI.org initiative to create a distributed protocol for personal data.
-Following the Linkedin IPO, Jim used the windfall to hire the most respected developer from that community, Victor Grey, to build a distributed network for NGO’s and groups.
-While working on that, the two had a technical breakthrough and realized how to deliver what XDI had failed to for 15 years.
-They recognized that the insight represented a new layer for data exchange control across the Internet, filed a patent and formed Portable Data Corp (JLINC Labs) in April 2015.
+Planetwork had also launched the ‘user-centric digital identity’ community and Jim served on the board of the XDI.org initiative to create an internet protocol for personal data exchange for almost a decade.
+Following the Linkedin IPO, he hired the lead developer from that community, Victor Grey, to build a decentralized publishing network.
+While working on that, the two had a technical breakthrough and realized how to achieve what XDI had unsuccessfully sought to do.
+They filed the core patent and formed Portable Data Corp (JLINC Labs) in April 2015.